jeremytubbs-deprecated/laravel-4-jump-starter/readme.md

 ### Todo

-- Admin views for managing users and roles
+- Admin views for managing roles
 - Email Confirmation for User Registration
 - Connect with Facebook API
 - Remember me integration
 - User Profile Page
-- Angular JS / Laravel Integration Demo
+- Change gulpfile to not use browserfy

 ### License